 US, Britain blame Russia for global cyber attack

-REUTERS: The United States and Britain on Monday warned of a global cyber attack targeting routers and other networking equipment, blaming Russian government-backed hackers for the campaign on government agencies, businesses and critical infrastructure operators.
+REUTERS: The United States and Britain on Monday accused Russia of launching cyber attacks on computer routers, firewalls and other networking equipment used by government agencies, businesses and critical infrastructure operators around the globe.

-Washington and London issued a joint alert, saying the widespread, global campaign began in 2015 and could be escalated to launch offensive attacks.
+Washington and London issued a joint alert saying the campaign by Russian government-backed hackers was intended to advance spying, intellectual property theft and other "malicious" activities and could be escalated to launch offensive attacks.

-The alert comes two months after the United States and Britain accused Russia of carrying out the damaging "NotPetya" cyber attack in 2017 that unleashed a virus that crippled parts of Ukraine's infrastructure and damaged computers across the globe.
+It followed a series of warnings by Western governments that Moscow is behind a string of cyber attacks.
+The United States, Britain and other nations in February accused Russia of releasing the "NotPetya" virus, which in 2017 crippled parts of Ukraine's infrastructure and damaged computers across the globe, costing companies billions of dollars.

+The Kremlin did not immediately respond to a request for comment.
+But Russia's embassy in London issued a statement citing British accusations of cyber threats from Moscow as "striking examples of a reckless, provocative and unfounded policy against Russia."

+Moscow has denied previous accusations that it carried out cyber attacks on the United States and other countries.

+U.S. intelligence agencies last year accused Russia of interfering in the 2016 election with a hacking and propaganda campaign supporting Donald Trump's campaign for president.
+Last month the Trump administration blamed Russia for a campaign of cyber attacks that targeted the U.S. power grid.

-American and British officials said the attacks affected a wide range of organizations including internet service providers, private businesses and critical infrastructure providers.
-They did not identify any victims or provide details on the impact of the attacks.
+American and British officials said that the attacks disclosed on Monday affected a wide range of organizations including internet service providers, private businesses and critical infrastructure providers.
+They did not identify victims or provide details on the impact of the attacks.

 "When we see malicious cyber activity, whether it be from the Kremlin or other malicious nation-state actors, we are going to push back," said Rob Joyce, the White House cyber security coordinator.

-"We don't have full insight into the scope of the compromise," said Jeanette Manfra, a cyber security official for the U.S. Department of Homeland Security.
+"We don't have full insight into the scope of the compromise," said U.S. Department of Homeland Security cyber security official Jeanette Manfra.

-The alert is unrelated to the suspected chemical weapons attack in a town in Syria that prompted a U.S.-led military strike over the weekend targeting facilities of the Russian-backed Syrian government, Joyce said.
+The alert is not related to the suspected chemical weapons attack in a town in Syria that prompted a U.S.-led military strike over the weekend targeting facilities of the Russian-backed Syrian government, Joyce said.

+Shortly after the announcement, the White House said Joyce would leave his post and return to the U.S. National Security Agency.

 U.S. and British officials warned that infected routers could be used to launch future offensive cyber operations.